Physical-Mobility In The Pedestal

 NPS

 Rangers stationed at the Pedestal level operate the lift controls.
-When the lift is brought to the top of the pedestal, a magnetic door will unlock and the ranger will assist visitors by keeping the area clear.
-Due to the original design of the top of the Pedestal's observation balcony, wheelchairs are not permitted outside.
+When the lift is brought to the top of the Pedestal, a magnetic door will unlock and the ranger will assist visitors by keeping the area clear.
+Due to the non-accessible original historical design of the top of the Pedestal's observation balcony, wheelchairs are not permitted outside.
 Rangers will direct visitors where to park wheelchairs for easier transitions from inside to outside, when possible.

 A visitor is looking through the glass ceiling.